Overview of Yellowbrick WLM

 The following diagram shows the life cycle of a query.
 Each query passes through several states on the manager node, while it is being prepared for execution, then it starts running (executing) on the worker nodes.

-As you can see, WLM is an important reason why Yellowbrick Data Warehouse is as fast and reliable as it is.
-To learn more and see a demo of WLM in action, watch this on-demand webinar.
+As you can see, workload management is an important reason why Yellowbrick Data Warehouse is as fast and reliable as it is.
+To learn more and see a demo of workload management in action, watch this on-demand webinar.